projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

   exit processing flow will call dispatch_interrupt() to dispatch and handle the interrupt.

-After an interrupt occures from either path shown in :numref:`phy-interrupt-processing`, ACRN hypervisor will jump to dispatch_interrupt.
+After an interrupt occurs from either path shown in :numref:`phy-interrupt-processing`, ACRN hypervisor will jump to dispatch_interrupt.
 This function gets the vector of the generated interrupt from the context, gets IRQ number from vector_to_irq[], and